-- (i) The general business risk capital requirement which is the greatest of three separate calculations: - a) An amount based on NSCC's general business risk profile ("Risk-Based Capital Requirement"), where NSCC's general business risk profile consists of the specific business risks of potential financial impairment of NSCC's financial position that it may face (including, for example, business and profit/loss risks, operational risks and investment risks,), and that would be sufficient to cover losses so NSCC can continue operations and services if those losses materialize. - b) An amount based on the time estimated to execute a recovery or orderly wind-down of the critical operations of NSCC ("Recovery/Wind-Down Capital Requirement"), which is determined annually by the Board by estimating the time needed to execute a recovery or orderly wind-down of NSCC's critical operations as the greater of (i) the estimated amount sufficient to ensure a recovery of critical operations and services of NSCC; and (ii) the estimated amount sufficient to facilitate an orderly wind-down of NSCC's critical operations. - c) An amount based on an analysis of NSCC's estimated operating expenses ("Operating Expense Capital Requirement"), which is determined as the greater of (i) a retrospective estimate of operating expenses based on six times the average monthly operating expense over the prior twelve month period; and (ii) a prospective estimate of six (6) months of operating expenses based on forecasted expense data.
+- (i) The general business risk capital requirement, which is the greatest of three separate calculations: - a) An amount based on NSCC's general business risk profile ("Risk-Based Capital Requirement"), where NSCC's general business risk profile consists of the specific business risks of potential impairment of NSCC's financial position that it may face (including, for example, business and profit/loss risks, operational risks and investment risks,), and that would be sufficient to cover losses so NSCC can continue operations and services if those losses materialize. - b) An estimated amount based on the time estimated to execute a recovery or orderly wind-down of the critical operations of NSCC ("Recovery/Wind-Down Capital Requirement"), which is determined annually by the Board by estimating the time needed to execute a recovery or orderly wind-down of NSCC's critical operations as the greater of (i) the estimated amount sufficient to ensure a recovery of critical operations and services of NSCC; and (ii) the estimated amount sufficient to facilitate an orderly wind-down of NSCC's critical operations. - c) An amount based on an analysis of NSCC's estimated operating expenses ("Operating Expense Capital Requirement"), which is determined as the greater of (i) a retrospective estimate of operating expenses based on six -times the average monthly operating expense over the prior twelve month period; and (ii) a prospective estimate of six (6) months of operating expenses based on forecasted expense data. - (ii) A "Corporate Contribution," amount which is an amount defined in and may be applied pursuant to NSCC Rule 4 and.
+This amount is generally equal to 50 percent of NSCC's general business riskGeneral Business Risk capital requirement.
+PursuantAccording to NSCC Rule 4, NSCC may voluntarily applyallocate an amount greater than 50 percent of NSCC's general business riskGeneral Business Risk capital requirement to address an unsatisfied loss or liability if the Board believes it to be appropriate under the factual situation prudent due to existing at the time. circumstances.
+The use and application of the Corporate Contribution, as part of NSCC's loss waterfall to address unsatisfied losses, is discussed under Principle 13 (Participant-default rules Rules and procedures Procedures) above.
+These resources are held in addition to the LNA funded by equity held by NSCC as its general business risk General Business Risk capital requirement.